prasang-gupta/chatbot-monitoring/output/nlu_card.md

 - There is a payment that i made that i noticed has not gone thru yet.
 Can i ask why?
 - My card payment is just showing up as pending and it has been a while , what's going on with that, it should be going through at some point?
 - How long will my payment be pending?
+## intent: reverted_card_payment?
-## intent: reverted_card_payment?- I wanted to purchase something online but the payment was returned back to me.
+- I wanted to purchase something online but the payment was returned back to me.
 This has been going on for a couple of weeks.
 Please tell me what is going on here?
 - I tried to use my debit card, but the payment did not work.
 - Hi, I had an issue with my card payment and It shows on my account that my payment went through.
 Then I got contacted from the seller saying "they did not receive my payment" then the payment was returned to my account. so I would like to see why it did that please.
 - I think my card payment has been reverted